Ali & Nino

 Dr. Zaza Aleksidze to Betty Blair: „Essad Bey’s fiction is simplistic and primitive when compared to Kurban Said’s masterpiece Ali and Nino”, (AI, page 162, Endnote 60).

 Not surprising!
-After all, these two stories are just pulp novels, “penny dreadfuls”, “dime novels” – clearly proven by the fact that the two stories were written to fit into a line of pulp novels.
+After all, these two stories are just pulp novels – “penny dreadfuls”, “dime novels” – written to fit into a line of pulp novels.

-Yes, the style is not sophisticated, and it was never meant to be.
+Yes, the style is not sophisticated – and it was never meant to be.
 But yet, the content of the two novels is far from being primitive.
-Essad Bey would not be Essad Bey if he hadn’t written about the major themes of his life: oil, the world of high finance, bolshevism, revolution.
+Essad Bey would not be Essad Bey if he hadn’t written about his major life themes: oil, the world of high finance, bolshevism, revolution.
 And so he did here.
-Essad Bey weaved world history together into two simple stories which are not merely invented for cheap emotional effect and entertainment (which is usually the purpose of pulp novels).
+Essad Bey weaved world history together into two simple stories which indeed were written for cheap emotional effect and entertainment, something which is usually expected of pulp novels.
+Essad Bey’s “cheap stories” contained, however, real events.

-Further Blair, who has NEVER read these stories and obviously speaks only one language, her native English, further comments on Essad Beys two pulp novels on page 313, right column:
+Further Blair, who has NEVER read these stories herself and obviously speaks only one language (her native English) further comments on Essad Bey’s two pulp novels on page 313, right column:

 “His protagonists are involved with the dark world of intrigue, seduction, blackmail and revenge in their quest to acquire big money and power.”